2028 United States Senate elections: Pennsylvania

 One-term Democrat John Fetterman was elected in 2022 with 51.2% of the vote.
 He has filed paperwork to run for re-election.

-Former Democratic Representative Conor Lamb has been seen as a potential primary challenger given his criticism of Fetterman amid liberal discontent with the senator for not opposing President Trump and the Republican party enough, not holding town halls and public events since the November 2024 elections, voting to confirm some of Trump's nominees, and advocating for the United States to bomb Iran while continuously and repeatedly criticizing Democrats such as condemning the party's rhetoric towards Trump.
-He has been a longtime rival of Fetterman and was one of his two primary opponents in 2022.
-Other potential Democratic primary challengers include state representative Malcolm Kenyatta, state senator Maria Collett, and U.S. Representatives Brendan Boyle, Madeleine Dean, Chris Deluzio, and Chrissy Houlahan.
+Democratic former U.S. representative Conor Lamb has been seen as a potential primary challenger given his criticism of Fetterman amid discontent with the senator among Democratic voters for failing to adequately oppose President Trump and the Republican Party, not holding town halls and public events since the November 2024 elections, voting to confirm many of Trump's nominees, and advocating for the United States to bomb Iran while continuously and repeatedly criticizing Democrats such as condemning the party's rhetoric towards Trump.
+Lamb has been a longtime rival of Fetterman and was one of his two primary opponents in 2022.

+Democratic congresswoman Summer Lee is also seen as a potential challenger to Fetterman.
+On June 25, Lee supposedly took aim at Fetterman by posting "2028 can't come fast enough for PA" after he voted against the Iran War Powers Resolution.
+Lee's fellow Squad members Rashida Tlaib, Ilhan Omar, and Ayanna Pressley expressed their support for her possible candidacy.

+Other potential primary challengers in addition to Lamb and Lee include state representative Malcolm Kenyatta (who also previously ran in 2022), state senator Maria Collett, Philadelphia district attorney Larry Krasner, U.S. representatives Brendan Boyle, Chris Deluzio, Chrissy Houlahan, Mary Gay Scanlon, and former U.S. representative Susan Wild.
+U.S. representative Madeleine Dean said she would not run if Fetterman runs, though she expressed interest in running if he does not run.

+Former senator Bob Casey, who lost to senator Dave McCormick in 2024, was seen as a potential candidate, but declined to run.

 South Carolina

 Two-term Republican incumbent Tim Scott was re-elected in 2022 with 62.9% of the vote.
-Scott pledged that he would not run for office after his 2022 re-election; despite this, he unsuccessfully ran for president in 2024.
-U.S. Representative Nancy Mace is currently running for Governor of South Carolina, but if she loses her bid, she is considered a potential candidate.
-Congressman Russell Fry is also seen as a potential candidate.
+Scott originally pledged that he would retire in 2028, before later reversing his decision and announcing a re-election bid in March 2026.

 South Dakota

 Four-term Republican and Senate Republican Leader John Thune was re-elected in 2022 with 69.6% of the vote.
-He has filed paperwork to run for re-election.
+He is running for re-election.

+Former secretary of homeland security Kristi Noem was seen as a potential primary challenger to Thune; however, she declined to run.